vuejs/apollo/packages/docs/src/guide/README.md

 # Introduction

 This library integrates [apollo](https://www.apollographql.com/) in your [Vue](http://vuejs.org) components with declarative queries.
-Compatible with Vue 2.0+ and 3.0+.
+Compatible with Vue 2.0+.

+Vue 3 support is work-in-progress in version 4 of Vue Apollo, see [the docs here](https://v4.apollo.vuejs.org/).

 [➡️ Go to Installation](./installation.md)